rootdobos/prostate-cancer-backend/README.md

 Create a .env file based on the .env.example provided in the root folder.

-Modify the STORAGE_DIR variable in the .env file to set your desired storage path.
+Modify the STORAGE variable in the .env file to set your desired storage path.

 Example storage is in the root folder